mangesh-ux/Travel-helper-ChatBot/README.md

 # Travel Helper ChatBot

-The idea of this chatbot is to make travel planning an easy process while this chatbot answers all your crucial questions by the knowledge collected through publically avaialable APIs.
+Planning travel is painful.
+You can spend hours on visiting multiple websites and applications to choose from tens of transportation options and hundreds of accommodation options.
+Abundance of choice makes decisions complex and a smart bot can help us manage this complexity.
+The idea of this chatbot is to make travel planning an easy process while this chatbot answers all your crucial questions by the knowledge collected through publicly available APIs.

 ## How to run the app?